DEENUU1/ChatGPT-Voice-Assistant/README.md

 - Converting images into text and creating notes.
 - Deleting unnecessary files from your computer.
 - Turning off your keyboard to make it easier to clean.
-- Summaries for twitter posts.
+- Summaries for Twitter posts.

 ## VERSIONS:

 ### V0.1:
-- downloading data from news API and returing summaries by chatGPT
+- Downloading data from news API and returning summaries by chatGPT
-- text into speech
+- Text into speech
-- config file
+- Config file
-- saving summaries to .docx file
+- Saving summaries to a .docx file

 ### V0.2:
-- adding name to config file
+- Adding a name to the config file
-- returning local time and date
+- Returning local time and date
-- returning local weather information
+- Returning local weather information

 ### V0.3:
-- Voice ntegration USER <-> PROGRAM
+- Voice integration USER <-> PROGRAM
 - Drawing conclusions from weather information.
 - Handling Exceptions
 - Explaining a code
 - Voice chat with ChatGPT using speech recognizer

-## Documentation FOR .EXE VERSION
+## Documentation FOR.
+EXE VERSION

 1. Download the .exe version of the project from the newest release

-2. Open config file and choose your language, country code (for example: US/DE/PL)
+2. Open the config file and choose your language, and country code (for example US/DE/PL)

 3. Go to this website https://openai.com/api/ and create your API key, then paste it inside openai_api_key=<HERE>